Bernedoodle health

 In Hip Dysplasia, the dog’s hip socket forms in an unusual way that may lead to Arthritis of the Joints in extreme conditions.
 The dog may feel difficulty moving due to severe pain.
 Moreover, the dogs sit down abnormally during their regular walk or even refuse to walk at all.
 In any such symptoms, you are recommended to visit your vet ASAP.

 To diagnose Hip Dysplasia, your veterinarian will perform a complete physical exam to check the flexibility of the joints.
-To reach a conclusion, the dog’s hip x-ray is conducted.
+To conclude, the dog’s hip x-ray is conducted.

 For the treatment of Hip Dysplasia, your vet may suggest anti-inflammatory medications, physical therapy, and joint fluid modifiers.
 In extreme cases, the vet may suggest surgery.